- Detalji os-a: LRH

 Red Hat Security Advisory

-Updated kernel-rt packages that fix multiple security issues are now
+Updated openstack-nova packages that fix one security issue and several

 2. Relevant releases/architectures: